 Treatment and Prevention

 Surgical removal of carcinoid tumours can result in a complete and permanent cure of carcinoid syndrome.
-If it's not possible to completely cut out all the tumour tissue, removing large portions of the tumour (debulking) can reduce the amount of harmful hormones being produced.
+If it's not possible to completely cut out all the tumour tissue, removing large portions of the tumour (debulking) can reduce the symptoms.
 Because most carcinoid tumours are very slow growing, debulking may relieve symptoms for a long time.

-A technique called cryoablation uses a probe that freezes tissue to destroy carcinoid tumour metastases (parts of the tumour that have spread) in the liver that can't be removed surgically.
+Techniques called cryoablation or radiofrequency ablation use probes that freezes or use radio waves to destroy carcinoid tumour metastases (parts of the tumour that have spread) in the liver that can't be removed surgically.

 Another way of debulking is to inject the liver artery that supplies blood to the tumour with a combination of embolic (blocking) material and chemotherapy medications.
 This shuts off the blood flow with its oxygen supply to the tumour and loads the tumour with tumour-destroying and growth-inhibiting chemotherapy.
 This way the chemotherapy is concentrated in the tumour, where it can have a much stronger effect.